Prey (2006 video game): Plot

 Tommy finds that the Keepers and their drones are controlled by the Mother (voiced by Tyne Turner), who communicates telepathically with him throughout the game.
 She reveals to Tommy that she was once human, too, and fought the previous Mother of the Sphere, who persuaded her to take its place as the new Mother.
 After Tommy defeats her, the Mother begs Tommy to take her place, acquiring god-like powers in the process, or else the Sphere will perish.
 While tempted, Enisi's spirit contacts Tommy, reminding him of his humanity and duty.
 Tommy heeds his grandfather's advice and drives the Sphere into the Sun, and ends up in the Land of the Ancients once more to see Enisi and Jen.
 Tommy returns to Earth, knowing that he will see them both again when it is his time to live in the Land of the Ancients.

-Six months later, Tommy has rebuilt the bar.
+In a post-credits scene taking place six months later, Tommy has rebuilt the bar.
 The official story of the bar's disappearance is that the original building and the people within it at the time of its disappearance vanished due to an unknown natural phenomenon.
 Elhuit arrives in the bar and explains to Tommy that she and other Hidden escaped through a portal just before Tommy destroyed the Sphere, and tells Tommy that powerful beings elsewhere wish to meet him.
 Tommy steps through a portal made by Elhuit as the words "Prey will continue ..." appear on-screen.

 Development

-Prey has a long and storied development history that spans over a decade, starting in 1995.
+Prey's long development history spans over a decade, starting in 1995.
 It went through several iterations of the game design and software technology before its eventual release in 2006.